avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

-For example, to create a random sequence of the same length as 'AAAATGCTTAAACCATTGCCC', using a multinomial model in which the probabilities of A, C, G and T are set equal to their fractions in this sequence, we type:
+For example, to create a random sequence of the same length as 'AAAATGCTTAAACCATTGCCC', using a multinomial model in which the probabilities of A, C, G and T are set equal to their fractions in this sequence, we copy and paste the generateSeqsWithMultinomialModel() into R, then type:

 ::

-    > source("Rfunctions.R")
     > myseq    <- "AAAATGCTTAAACCATTGCCC"
     > generateSeqsWithMultinomialModel(myseq, 1) # Generate one random sequence using the multinomial model
-    [1] "CTCAATAAACAACTCAACTAC"
+    [1] "AACAATTCTACCCTATTCTTC"

 We can then use the findORFsinSeq() function to find ORFs in this random sequence.
 If we repeat this 10 times, we can find the lengths of the ORFs found in the 10 random sequences.
 We can then compare the lengths of the ORFs found in the original sequence, to the lengths of the ORFs found in the random sequences.

+For example,
-For example, to compare the lengths of ORFs found in the Bacteriophage lambda sequence *lambdaseq* to the lengths of ORFs found in 10 random sequences generated using a multinomial model in which the probabilities of the four bases are set equal to their fractions in the lambda sequence, we type:
+to compare the lengths of ORFs found in the DEN-1 Dengue virus genome sequence *dengueseq* to the lengths of ORFs found in 10 random sequences generated using a multinomial model in which the probabilities of the four bases are set equal to their fractions in the DEN-1 Dengue virus sequence, we type:

 ::

-    > lambdaseqstring <- c2s(lambdaseq)           # Convert the lambda sequence to a string of characters
+    > dengueseqstring <- c2s(dengueseq)           # Convert the Dengue sequence to a string of characters
-    > mylist <- findORFsinSeq(lambdaseqstring)    # Find ORFs in "lambdaseqstring"
+    > mylist <- findORFsinSeq(dengueseqstring)    # Find ORFs in "dengueseqstring"
-    > orflengths <- mylist[[3]]                   # Find the lengths of ORFs in "lambdaseqstring"
+    > orflengths <- mylist[[3]]                   # Find the lengths of ORFs in "dengueseqstring"
-    > randseqs <- generateSeqsWithMultinomialModel(lambdaseqstring, 10) # Generate 10 random sequences using the multinomial model
+    > randseqs <- generateSeqsWithMultinomialModel(dengueseqstring, 10) # Generate 10 random sequences using the multinomial model
     > randseqorflengths <- numeric()              # Tell R that we want to make a new vector of numbers
     > for (i in 1:10)
       {
          print(i)
          randseq <- randseqs[i]                     # Get the ith random sequence
          mylist <- findORFsinSeq(randseq)           # Find ORFs in "randseq"
          lengths <- mylist[[3]]                     # Find the lengths of ORFs in "randseq" randseqorflengths <- append(randseqorflengths, lengths, after=length(randseqorflengths))
       }

 This may take a little time to run, however, the for loop above prints out the value of *i* each time that it starts the loop, so you can see how far it has got.

 In the code above, we retrieve the lengths of the ORFs found by function findORFsinSeq() by taking the third element of the list returned by this function.
 As mentioned above, the third element of the list returned by this function is a